chaubenn/chaubenn/README.md

 ## 🚀 What I'm Up To

 - 🤖 Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath)
-- 💻 Preparing for internship interviews
+- 💻 Preparing for my first internship!

 ## 🎓 About Me